dfeneyrou/styml/README.md

 ### Memory usage factor

-The memory factor is the quantity of memory used during parsing divided by the input file size:
+The memory factor is the quantity of memory used after parsing divided by the input file size:

  | Filename                 | yaml-cpp         | rapidyaml (in place) | styml              | Memory gain    |
  |--------------------------|:----------------:|:--------------------:|:------------------:|:--------------:|